Southwest Quinoa Salad

 - 1 cup canned corn, drained

-- Heat 2 tsp. olive oil in a medium saucepan over medium heat.
-Add garlic and saute until fragrant, about 1 minute.
-Add quinoa and vegetable broth (or water) and bring to a boil.
-Reduce the heat, cover, and simmer until all of the liquid has been absorbed, about 20 minutes.
-Remove from heat.
+- Heat the 2 teaspoons olive oil in a medium saucepan over medium heat.
+Add the garlic and saute until fragrant, stirring, about 1 minute.
+Add the quinoa and vegetable broth (or water) and bring to a boil.
+Reduce the heat, cover, and simmer until the liquid has been absorbed, about 12-16 minutes.
+Remove from the heat.

-- Transfer the cooked quinoa to a large bowl and stir in the corn, black beans, red bell pepper, and green onions.
-Gently stir in the cilantro and then the dressing until well combined.
+- Transfer the cooked quinoa to a large bowl and stir in the corn, black beans, bell pepper, green onions and cilantro.
+Add the dressing and stir gently to combine.
 Taste and adjust seasonings as necessary.
-Serve with easy guacamole and other desired toppings.
-The quinoa salad tastes delicious warm or cold!

 - Serve salad warm or cold, with guacamole or sliced avocado if desired.